mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

   the :ref:`diagnostic message <knowledge-base-diagnostic-message>` shall be aborted.

 Affected :ref:`CAN Packets <knowledge-base-can-packet>`:

 - :ref:`Single Frame <knowledge-base-can-single-frame>`
 - :ref:`First Frame <knowledge-base-can-first-frame>`
 - :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`

 .. _knowledge-base-can-n-ar:

 N_Ar
 ````
-N_Ar is the maximum allowable time for a receiver to transmit a :ref:`CAN Packet <knowledge-base-can-packet>`.
+N_Ar is the time parameter of a :ref:`CAN Packet <knowledge-base-can-packet>` transmission on the receiver side.
-It is measured from the start of CAN frame transmission until the reception of transmission confirmation from
+It is measured from the start of the CAN frame transmission until the transmission confirmation is received from
 the data link layer.

 Timeout value: